Speed Racer

 Goldsmith

-Mr. Baseball: (Jerry Goldsmith) Opening on the same day as The Mighty Ducks in October, 1992, Mr. Baseball caps off the real baseball season with yet another formula-based sports movie.
-Tom Selleck is convincing in his role as an aging slugger and first-baseman for the New York Yankees who womanizes, chew tobacco, and speaks before thinking, but basically has a good heart (and is apparently steroids-free, thank goodness).
+Mr. Baseball: (Jerry Goldsmith) Unfortunate enough to open on the same day as The Mighty Ducks in October, 1992, Mr. Baseball capped off the real baseball season with yet another formula-based sports movie.
+Tom Selleck is convincing in his role as an aging slugger and first-baseman for the New York Yankees who womanizes, chew tobacco, and speaks before thinking but basically has a good heart (and is apparently steroids-free, thank goodness).
 Witnessing his decline, the New York Yankees trade him to a Japanese team, the Nagoya Dragons, and the rather unsophisticated brute is forced to not only fix a hole in his swing, but become accustomed to (and appreciative of) an entirely new culture and language.
-Along the way, he falls in love with an endorsement rep for the team (a beautiful young Japanese woman), finally accepts the advice of his manager, and ultimately helps the team advance to a playoff confrontation with its archrival.
-The film did have a certain amount of charm and genuine comedy, although amid merely average reviews, the project quickly became a late-night television find.
+Along the way, he falls in love with an endorsement representative for the team (a beautiful young Japanese woman), finally accepts the advice of his manager, and ultimately helps the team advance to a playoff confrontation with its archrival.
+The film does have a certain amount of charm and genuine comedy, though amid merely average reviews, the project quickly became a late-night television diversion.
 Composer Jerry Goldsmith had a long and varied collaboration with director Fred Schepisi in the 1990's, yielding one of the composer's greatest scores, The Russia House.
-Also among the lot were comedy and jazz-influenced works like Six Degrees of Separation, I.Q., and Fierce Creatures, none of which spectacular scores (in fact, the funky I.Q. is probably the best of them).
-Unfortunately, Mr. Baseball ranks near the bottom of the list when it comes to quality, simply because of Goldsmith's odd choice of style for the score.
-The film has two distinct parts: the titles and scenes in which the setting is the baseball diamond, and the character-building scenes of romance and culture adjustment.
-Goldsmith essentially has created two different scores for those two settings, setting himself up for a combined soundtrack that suffers from its worse half being a hugely fatal flaw.
+Also among the lot were comedy and jazz-influenced works like Six Degrees of Separation, I.Q., and Fierce Creatures, none of which spectacular scores (in fact, the funky I.Q. is probably the best of that lot).
+Unfortunately, Mr. Baseball ranks near the bottom of the list when it comes to consistent tolerability, simply because of Goldsmith's odd choice of style for the score that is informed by the culture clash on screen.
+The film has two distinct, alternating parts: the titles and scenes in which the setting is on the baseball diamond, and the character-building scenes of romance and culture adjustment.
+Goldsmith essentially created two different scores for those divergent situations, setting himself up for a combined soundtrack that suffers from its worse half being hugely fatal to the whole.
+The lack of mingling in instrumentation or structure in these two separate portions is a bit of an odd misstep by Goldsmith, because despite the airy quality of the film's demeanor, a memorable score (for the right reasons) could have resulted with a little more overlap.

 (View results for all titles)